Stained Glass Cookies

 - 30-40 hard candies (such as Life Savers), preferably in several flavors/colors

-1 Pre-heat oven to 375°F. Line two baking sheets with parchment paper or Silpat.
+1 Preheat oven, prepare baking sheets: Pre-heat oven to 375°F. Line two baking sheets with parchment paper or Silpat.

-3 Sift together flour, salt, and baking powder.
-Fold dry ingredients into wet mixture.
-Use electric mixer to blend just until flour is incorporated.
-Divide dough in half and flatten into two disks.
+4 Chill the dough: Divide the dough in half and flatten into two disks.
 Wrap disks in plastic wrap and refrigerate at least an hour and up to 2 days.

-5 Place one disk between two large sheets of waxed paper and roll to 1/4-inch thickness.
-Use cookie cutters to cut dough into desired shapes.
-Transfer cookies to prepared baking sheets, about 1 inch apart.
-Using a smaller cookie cutter or a knife, cut shapes into centers of cookies, reserving these center bits to add into extra dough.
+7 Cut shapes with cookie cutters: Use cookie cutters to cut the dough into forms.
+Transfer the cookies to a prepared baking sheet, placing them about 1 inch apart from each other.
+Using a smaller cookie cutter of similar shape or a knife, cut shapes into centers of cookies.
+(You can use the centers for extra dough.)

-6 Use a spoon to sprinkle the crushed candy into the hollowed-out centers of the cookies, filling to the edges.
+8 Sprinkle crushed candies into cookie centers: Sprinkle the crushed candy into the empty centers of the cookies, filling them to the edges.
 Try to keep the candy within the centers.
 Any candy specks that fall on the cookie will color the cookie.

-7 If cookies will be hung as ornaments or decorations, poke a small hole in the top of each cookie before baking.
+9 Poke hole if using for decorations: If you plan on using the cookies as decoration, to be hung as an ornament, poke a small hole in the top of each cookie before baking.